racog3/test/README.md

-# test from feature/1 branch
+# test from new branch
 Testing playground for github actions